decentdao/fractal-docs/user-guides/user-guides/connect-your-wallet.md

 ![](../../.gitbook/assets/connect-wallet-select.jpg)

 To connect to a browser-based wallet, select it from the list.
-If you have not connected your wallet before, the wallet add-on may open a window and prompt you to select which wallet you want to connect:
+If you have not connected your wallet before, the wallet extension may open a window and prompt you to select which wallet you want to connect:

 ![](../../.gitbook/assets/metamask-connect-wallet.jpg)

 Select the correct wallet and click **Next**.
-The Fractal app connects to your wallet and displays your wallet address in the upper right corner of the page, as shown below:
+The Fractal app connects to your wallet and displays your wallet address (or ENS name) in the upper right corner of the page, as shown below:

 ![](../../.gitbook/assets/connect-wallet-connected.jpg)